Baertram/FCOItemSaver/README.md

 --If you press SHIFT key and right mouse on the filter button this will reset the selected filter icon at the button to the * ("All") entry
 --#184 Added automatic marking of needed scrolls etc. with ItemCooldownTracker API --#188 Enable backup and restore for all 3 saved itemIds (non unique, ZOs unique and FCOIS unique).
 ZOs unique and non-unique can only be saved and restored together!
+--#202 FilterButtons and addiitonal inventory flag context menu button added to universal deconstruction panel.
+The filter's and filterButtons and contextMenus re-use the selected protection
+--     methods etc. of smithing deconstuction/jewelry deconstruction/enchanting extraction!
+If the "All" tab is selected at the universal decon panel, which includes all types of the
+--     deconstructable/extractable item types, the smithing deconstruction buttons and context menu buttons are show, but the checks will still be done "per item", so that glyphs are protected too!

 --[Added on request]
 --#176 Add submenu to 4 filter buttons, with setting to change the filter between AND & OR filter conjunction behaviour.
 Remembers the state for each filterPanel